 Workforce planning is a capability that aims to get the right number of people, with the right skills, in the right place, at the right time to deliver on short- and long-term organizational goals.
-It provides a framework that helps identify an organization's talent demand and is a tool used to determine where to source from in order to supply those talent demands.
-This helps fill in the gap from today's workforce and the workforce the organization needs in the future to meet its strategic business goals.
-This is especially important when organizations aren't bringing in new talent and need to leverage their current skills and capabilities.
+It provides a framework that helps identify an organization's talent demand and is a strategy used to determine where and, in some cases, how to source in order to supply talent demands.
+While helping to fill the gap from today's workforce and the future workforce needs to meet strategic business goals, this becomes especially important when organizations aren't bringing in new talent and need to leverage their current skills and capabilities.

-Direct benefits of workforce planning include:
+Direct benefits of workforce planning can include: